You know your employees are an important part of your business.

 - Re-evaluating compensation rates and workplace expectations when there’s a diminishing return on investment for long-term employees

-Life events and meaningful dates can cause employees to step back and reflect on their career.
+Life events and meaningful dates can cause employee attrition.
+Employees will step back and reflect on their career.
 They’ll ask questions about their happiness, sense of fulfillment, and whether their current role aligns with their values or desires.
 This includes events like:

 - Work anniversaries